citp/privacy-policy-historical/f/fr/fre/freewebcamporntube.com.md

-> *The following text is extracted and transformed from the freewebcamporntube.com privacy policy that was archived on 2013-09-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130919095420id_/http%3A//www.fuckcams.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the freewebcamporntube.com privacy policy that was archived on 2014-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625052609id_/http%3A//www.fuckcams.com/privacy.html) for the most accurate reproduction.*

-# FuckCams - Privacy
+# FuckCams - Privacy Policy

 [Home](http://www.fuckcams.com/) / Privacy Policy